percona/pmm_dump_docs/docs/troubleshooting.md

 To resolve this issue, update the `client_max_body_size` parameter in the `/etc/nginx/conf.d/pmm.conf` under `server` config and reload the `nginx`.

-1. Obtain the `Max Chunk Size` in the dumpe file:
+1. Obtain the `Max Chunk Size` in the dump file:

 ``` {.bash data-prompt="$" }
 pmm-dump show-meta -d pmm_dump_data.tar.gz